-System Control and Reset
+10. System Control and Reset

-Resetting the AVR
+10.1 Resetting the AVR

 During Reset, all I/O Registers are set to their initial values, and the program starts execution from the Reset Vector.
 The instruction placed at the Reset Vector must be a JMP - absolute jump - instruction to the reset handling routine.
 If the program never enables an interrupt source, the Interrupt Vectors are not used, and regular program code can be placed at these locations.
 This is also the case if the Reset Vector is in the Application section while the Interrupt Vectors are in the Boot section or vice versa.
-The circuit diagram in Figure 15 shows the reset logic.
-Table 15 defines the electrical parameters of the reset circuitry.
+The circuit diagram in Figure 10-1 shows the reset logic.
+"System and Reset Characteristics" on page 282 defines the electrical parameters of the reset circuitry.

-The I/O ports of the AVR are immediately reset to their initial state when a reset source goes active.
+The I/O ports are immediately reset to their initial state when a reset source goes active.
 This does not require any clock source to be running.

 After all reset sources have gone inactive, a delay counter is invoked, stretching the Internal Reset.
 This allows the power to reach a stable level before normal operation starts.
 The time-out period of the delay counter is defined by the user through the CKSEL Fuses.
-The different selections for the delay period are presented in "Clock Sources" on page 23.
+The different selections for the delay period are presented in "Clock Sources" on page 25.